The-Marcy-Lab-School/3-0-3-lab_diagnostic-choose-your-pokemon/README.md

 - A user is greeted to the "Bulbasaur" pokemon already loaded
 - A user can select a pokemon's ID and fetch the data
 - **A user can only enter a number from 1-151**
-- A user can see the pokemon's name and first 4 moves (or fewer if the pokemon have that many)
+- A user can see the pokemon's name and first 4 moves (or fewer if the pokemon doesn't have that many)
 - A user can view the "Official Artwork," "Front Sprite," and "Back Sprite" of the pokemon
 - A user can give their pokemon a nickname, an `S, A, B,` or `C` tier rating, and check a box if the sprite is cool
 - The information will be displayed underneath the pokemon's information